creesecn/memo/wzr-hp-ag300h-optware-transmission.rst

     /usr/sbin/iptables -I INPUT 1 -p tcp --dport your-transmission-port -j ACCEPT

-create a new domain at any dynamic dns service(ex. freedns.afraid.org) and config the DDNS service in DDWRT webui
+create a new domain at any dynamic dns service(ex. freedns.afraid.org) and config the DDNS service in DDWRT web-gui